A translation of weighted LTL formulas to weighted B\"uchi automata over {\omega}-valuation monoids: Product -valuation monoids, generalized product -valuation monoids, and their properties

 In the rest of the paper we shall call the properties described by equations \ref{Property 1}, \ref{Property 3}, \textbf{Property 2}, and \textbf{Property 3} respectively.
-Next, we present examples of product $\omega$-valuation monoids, and restricted product $\omega$-valuation monoids.
+We note that Properties 2 and 3 express a notion of neutrality of $\mathbf{1} $ over $Val^{\omega}$.
+Next, we present examples of product $\omega$-valuation monoids, and generalized product $\omega$-valuation monoids.

 \begin{example} Every idempotent totally commutative complete semiring (cf. \cite{Ma-Ch}) $\left( K,+,\cdot ,\mathbf{0},\mathbf{1}\right) $ can be considered as an idempotent product $\omega$-valuation monoid $\left( K,+,\cdot,\prod ,\mathbf{0},\mathbf{1}\right) $ if we consider as the $\omega$-valuation function the countably infinite products operation $\prod$ that every totally commutative complete semiring is equipped with.
-Moreover, these structure satisfy Properties 2, and 3.
+Moreover, these structures satisfy Properties 2, and 3.
 We can verify these properties, as well as the ones in the definition of product $\omega$-valuation monoids in a straightforward way by applying the completeness axioms of the structures. \end{example}

 \begin{example} We consider the structure $\left( \overline{ \mathbb{R} },\sup,\inf,\text{liminf, }-\infty,\infty\right) $ where $\overline{ \mathbb{R} }= \mathbb{R} \cup\left\{ \infty,-\infty\right\} $ and liminf is an $\omega$-valuation function from $\left( \overline{ \mathbb{R} }_{fin}\right) ^{\omega}$ to $\overline{ \mathbb{R} }$ defined by